 So just for the Wichita people, I like properties in the Southwest side of town.
 It’s blue collar kind of town.
 You can get, um, pretty decent deals on properties in the Southwest and they rent very quickly.
 Um, so even if you’re not in Wichita, you do research, you could probably find pockets in your area that, um, have higher demand that when you put them, like, I just had one recently we put it, we put it on the market and I felt like we put it on for.
 I don’t say high price, but kind of the top of the market.
 And we had just floods of applications on that property.
 So there are areas of town that are more popular.
 If you’re familiar with Wichita, Andover is a good one Derby there’s those pockets that when you buy properties, those could be more expensive by the way.

-But there are pockets that, that rent very quickly that if you can find properties in that area, they are going to go very quickly.
-So all right, so we are about out of time.
+But there are pockets, that rent very quickly if you can find properties in that area, they are going to go very quickly.
+So all right, we are about out of time.
 I just want to thank you guys for spending this time with me.
 You know, go to tonyjavier.com and it will forward you to an application page where you guys can fill out an application to work with me and my team.
-And it will take you to a calendar to schedule an interview, to be a part of what we're doing.
-So hopefully there's a way I can help you out.
-And if not, I hope I've provided tremendous value to you today, whether you're just getting into real estate or whether you just want to take your real estate business and get to the next level.
-So again, I appreciate you guys have a phenomenal day and hopefully we'll talk to you again soon some time.
+And it will take you to a calendar to schedule an interview, to be a part of what we’re doing.
+So hopefully there’s a way I can help you out.
+And if not, I hope I’ve provided tremendous value to you today, whether you’re just getting into real estate or whether you just want to take your real estate business and get to the next level.
+So again, I appreciate you guys having a phenomenal day and hopefully, we’ll talk to you again soon sometime.
 Have a good one.